Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Dimension Reduction.md

 on competitive learning; the output neurons of the network compete among themselves to be activated or fired, with the result that only one output neuron, or one neuron per group.

 Each node has a specific topological position (an x, y coordinate in the lattice) and contains a vector of weights of the same dimension as the input vectors.
-That is to say, if the training data consists of vectors, V,  of n dimensions:
+That is to say, if the training data consists of vectors, $V$,  of $n$ dimensions:

 $$V_1, V_2, V_3, \cdots, V_n.$$